 Leeds resilience to climate change

 Dr Paola Sakai is leading work with stakeholders across the Leeds City Region.
 They are developing a series of workshops to lay the foundations for action towards enabling a climate resilience food system that promotes health, sustainability and food security.
-They have developed a number of scenarios for the future of the Leeds food system which are laid out in a brief following the first Leeds Food System Scenarios Workshop.
+They have developed a number of scenarios for the future of the Leeds food system, which are laid out in a brief following the first Leeds Food System Scenarios Workshop.
 A second workshop Leeds Food System Pathway identified the key priorities for action, which were laid out in a policy brief delivered to the Climate Emergency Advisory Committee.
 Download PDFS with more information about the Leeds Food System Workshops.
+This has led to an exciting endeavour that is producing food in vertical farms and glasshouses using geothermal energy from mines.
+You can read the full Policy Note for ‘Using geothermal mine water energy for food production in Leeds’ on the Policy Leeds website.

 Led by Dr Eleonora Morganti and funded by the N8, the project focuses on the impact of both Brexit and climate change on food supply chains at a city level.
 This project is developed by academics and experts working on local supply chains, public procurement legal frameworks and sustainable food partnerships.
 The Universities of Leeds and Lancaster are working together to map the context of city level procurement in both cities, focusing in key anchor institutions, such as schools and hospitals.